MECLabTUDA/Lifelong-nnUNet/documentation/ewc_training.md

 ```

-Note that the `--transfer_heads` flag can be used with this Trainer.
-If it is set, the previous head will be used as an initialization of the new head.
-If it is not set *-- as in all use cases above --*, the head from the initial split from Multi-Head Module is used as initialization of the new head.
+Note that the `--no_transfer_heads` flag can be used with this Trainer.
+If it is set, the previous head will not be used as an initialization of the new head, ie. the head from the initial split from Multi-Head Module is used as initialization of the new head.
+If it is not set *-- as in all use cases above --*, the previously trained head will be used as an initialization of the new head.